skyatmoon/JS13K2024/README.md

 - Shift: Move Slow
 - Escape: Pause The Game

 ## Tips
 - *Shift* is very useful, moving slow and show the **Red Point** which you only need to focus.
 - Each time you hit bosses, will get 1 score, every **130 score** will get a new life point.
 - Each time you loss life point, you will in god-time 3s, moving wherever you want.

 ### The game looks hard, but it is easy.
 Welcome, and, Have fun!

+## Thanks Resources
+Music Edited from Pathetique, Op.
+13, 13!
+Tool is Mini Orchestra.
+Music is so hard to edit for me.
+Sounds effect uing ZzFx.
+Dynamic background are learned and changed from Dweets, they are all functions out of my imaging.
+Sprites drawing by myself using Mini Pixelart Editor, saving as base64.
+All in codes, feel happy.